Soresu/Others/Docs/HelloWorld.md

 Creating the project
 -------------

-First, open Visual Studion and create a new console application.
+First, open Visual Studio and create a new console application.

 1. On the **File** menu, point to **New**, and then click **Project**.